Are you in the process of starting a business and looking to form a Limited Liability Company (LLC)? If so, you’ve come to the right place.

 Additionally, the name may not contain the words or abbreviations; “association,” “corporation,” or “incorporated” or use words such as “bank,” “deposit,” “credit union,” “trust,” or “trust company” unless the LLC is registered to operate as such.

-If you have a name you like but aren’t ready to file for the LLC, a name reservation can be made for up to 120 days before filing the LLC.
+If you like a name but aren’t ready to file for an LLC, the name can be reserved for up to 120 days.
 To do so, fill out the Application to Reserve Limited Liability Company Name with the Arizona Corporation Commission.

 Step 2: Arizona Statutory Agent Information

-A statutory agent (referred to as a registered agent or resident agent in some states) is an individual or company with a physical presence in the state of Arizona.
-The statutory agent acts as a point of contact to receive legal documents, tax notices, summons, subpoenas, etc., on behalf of the LLC.
+A statutory agent (referred to as a registered agent or resident agent in some states) is an individual or company with a physical presence in Arizona.
+The statutory agent acts as a point of contact for the LLC to receive legal documents, tax notices, summons, subpoenas, etc.

-While many owners will fulfill this role, the agent’s name and address become public record, which brings a loss of privacy.
-This is more important for some entrepreneurs, especially when they are doing business from home or are still employed.
-Hiring a commercial statutory agent service like Northwest Registered Agent will help keep the owner’s names from being publicly listed.
+While many owners will fulfill this role, the agent’s name and address become public record, which can lead to a loss of privacy.
+This is especially important for some entrepreneurs, especially when they are doing business from home or are still employed.
+Hiring a commercial statutory agent service like Northwest Registered Agent will help prevent the owner’s names from being publicly listed.

 Step 3: File the Arizona Articles of Organization